-Thank you for your interest in presenting at the 2014 USG Teaching and Learning Conference.
-The Call for Proposals is now closed.
-Confirmation of accepted proposals will be sent by February 17, 2014.
+Thank you for your interest in presenting at the 2015 USG Teaching and Learning Conference.
+The Call for Proposals will be available in early October, 2014.
+Please check back for information about submitting a proposal.

 Based on the conference goals, session topics may address any of a wide range of topics related to active and engaged learning.
 Areas of interest include but are not limited to: